Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \textit{Experience Collection}: Assume that the complexity of the agent interacting with the environment is $V$, the complexity of the experience collection process is $\mathcal{O}(N_{e}TV)$.

+\textit{RPER Mechanism-based Experience Sampling and Update}: The computational complexity of the RPER mechanism stems from the ERE mechanism and the PER mechanism.
+In the ERE mechanism, each update only requires computing the number of most recent experiences $F_{u}$, and the associated computational cost is negligible.
+In the PER mechanism, a sum-tree data structure is typically used to store experience priorities, which leads to a computation complexity of $\mathcal{O}(\log F_{u})$ for both sampling and priority updates.
+As such, the computation complexity of the RPER mechanism is $\mathcal{O}(N_{e}T\log F_{u})$.

-\textit{Network Update}: The network update process consists of three parts, \textit{i.e.}, sampled experience priority calculation, actor and critic network updates, and soft updates of the target networks.
-Therefore, the computation complexity of the network update process is $\mathcal{O}(N_{e}T(B+2|\eta|+2|\zeta|))$.
+\textit{Network Update}: The network update process consists of the actor and critic network updates and the soft updates of the target networks.
+Therefore, the computation complexity of the network update process is $\mathcal{O}(N_{e}T(2|\bm \eta|+2|\bm \zeta|))$.